 The movers came the next morning, and I was kinda disappointed in the fact that this move was permanent.
 I didn't want them to come.
 I wanted them to send our furniture right back where it came from.
 My mom soon came downstairs, and decided to start unpacking the kitchen supplies.
-She looked at Trent and I, pointed towards the backyard, and smiled.
+She looked at Trent and I, pointed towards the backyard, and smirked.

 "Go to the backyard, and start picking the weeds up from the sidewalk.
-It'd you guys something to do,"
+It'd give you guys something to do,"

 Trent grabbed his football, and ran out the backdoor.
 I grunted, and grabbed my iPod.
 While I did this, I didn't want to hear Trents voice.
 I sat down on the ground, plugged my headphones in, and started picking the weeds out.
 Trent was tossing his football around, and it was starting to piss me off.